lucascesar918/lucascesar918/README.md

 # About me
   ## Hello, I'm **Lucas César Freitas** 👋

-  - 🧑‍🎓 *I'm a sixteen years old student*
   - 🇧🇷 *I'm from Brazil*
-  - 👨‍💻 *Currently learning some of the most popular technologies*
+  - 👨‍💻 *Currently learning all I can about hacking*
   - 🤯 *Struggling to graduate on high school*

 ---